-As we find ourselves in an unprecedented situation where students are unable to attend school, it doesn't mean that our support for you will stop, it simply means that it's time to do things differently.
-We will continue to update this page over the coming days and weeks as we support you with your wellbeing.
+As we find ourselves in a continuing unprecedented situation where things are very different in school it doesn't mean that our support for you will stop, it simply means that it's time to do things differently.

 Where can I get help outside of school if I need help or need to talk to somebody?

 There are counsellors at the other end of the phone 24 hours a day 7 days a week.
 It is free to call and does not show up on your phone bill.

 The number is 0800 1111.

 Alternatively, if you prefer to ‘talk’ via your key board, there is a 1:1 counsellor online chat.
 Go to the Childline website and enter the virtual waiting room on the screen where you can chat to a counsellor 24 hours a day, 7 days a week.
 This is free and confidential.

 The Childline website is amazing!
 It has games, advice and stories.
 Anybody can go on here and it is free and confidential.
 It will not show up on your search history either.

 MindShift is a free app designed to help teens and young adults cope with anxiety.
 It can help you change how you think about anxiety.
 Rather than trying to avoid anxiety, you can make an important shift and face it.
 Lists symptoms of anxiety.
 Offers strategies to manage worry, panic, conflict, ordinary anxiety, and three specialised categories of anxiety: test anxiety, social anxiety, and perfectionism.
 Also contains relaxation exercises.

 Calm Harm is an APP designed to help people resist or manage the urge to self-harm.
 It's private and password protected.
 This App was designed by the NHS and is free.
 Calm Harm provides tasks that encourage users to distract themselves from urges to self-harm and help manage their "emotional mind" in a more positive way.

 Kooth offers online emotional and mental health support for children and young people.